-The BHA anticipates a rehab project.
-Demolition and rebuild is not contemplated for these properties.
-The goal is to preserve maximum affordability while upgrading the units.
+The BHA anticipates a rehab project to preserve the 215 existing housing units.
+Demolition and rebuild is not contemplated for 125 Amory Street.
+BHA invites proposers, however, to explore ways to utilize the excess land at the property for new-construction infill housing units.
+The goal is to preserve maximum affordability while upgrading the units and to create infill housing to support the preservation and rehabilitation of the existing public housing units.
 It is strongly preferred that any necessary relocation occur on site with vacant "hotel" units rather than off-site.

 Phasing and Designation Timeframe.
-While it is preferred that the selected Developer complete redevelopment of the Lenox/Camden properties in as few phases as possible, the Developer will have 12 months from the time of Designation to close and begin an initial phase ("Phase One"), and up to an additional 24 months to complete construction of Phase One (the combined 36 months being the "Designation Timeframe.").
+While it is preferred that the selected Developer complete redevelopment of the Amory Street property in as few phases as possible, the Developer will have 12 months from the time of Designation to close and begin an initial phase ("Phase One"), and up to an additional 24 months to complete construction of Phase One (the combined 36 months being the "Designation Timeframe.").
 BHA will extend the Designation Timeframe for remaining phases as plans become solidified for future phases.
-If, during the Designation Timeframe, the selected Developer is de-designated, the Developer shall assign and transfer all rights, drawings, studies, and other materials to a new developer or to BHA or to a non-profit instrumentality of the BHA, as directed by the BHA.
+If, during the Designation Timeframe, the selected Developer is de-designated, the Developer shall assign and transfer all rights, drawings, studies, and other materials to a the BHA or an instrumentality of the BHA, as directed by the BHA.

 Physical and Community Sustainability.
-A significant objective in the rehabilitation of Lenox/Camden is to implement energy efficiency and healthy homes principles and to promote health and wellness within the community.
-Included as Appendix H are the Energy Efficiency and Sustainability Criteria that BHA strives to attain.
-BHA is not expecting respondents to submit construction details or energy analyses as part of their proposals; however, Proposers should explain the energy efficiency and sustainability measures that are planned.
-In addition to the specific criteria listed in Appendix H, the goal is for the project, to the greatest extent feasible,
+A significant objective in the redevelopment effort at Amory Street is to implement energy efficiency and healthy homes principles, and to promote health and wellness within the redeveloped community.
+The program should meet or exceed the criteria laid out in Appendix H. BHA is not expecting respondents to submit construction details or energy analyses as part of their proposals; however, the selected Developer must affirm its commitment to meeting these criteria.
+In addition to the specific criteria listed in Appendix H, the project must, to the greatest extent feasible:

-- meet HUD's Enterprise Green Communities mandatory and optional criteria. - achieve certifiability as LEED Gold or better under the appropriate LEED rating system- e.g., LEED for Homes, Building Design and Construction, or Neighborhood Development.
+- meet HUD's Enterprise Green Communities mandatory and optional criteria. - achieve certifiability as LEED Gold or better under the appropriate LEED rating system e.g., LEED for Homes, Building Design and Construction, or Neighborhood Development.
 (See http://usgbc.org for specific criteria.) - incorporate facilities and programs into the redevelopment that encourage resident health and wellness.

 Cost Effectiveness.
-The Developer shall explore all possibilities for renovations that produce high-quality sustainable housing that meets a reasonable cost standard for construction.
+Developer shall maximize the preservation/replacement of public housing units with replacement units ("Replacement Units") that serve public housing eligible families through either public housing, RAD, or another platform that ensures extremely low income residents are eligible and will pay no more than 30% of income for rent.
+The Developer shall adopt methods and materials that minimize the total development and operational costs.
+Furthermore, the Developer shall explore all possibilities for designing and constructing high-quality sustainable housing that meets a reasonable cost standard for construction.
 The BHA expects the Developer to engage architects, general contractors, building trades, and others to dramatically decrease per unit hard costs without sacrificing quality of design or construction.